jeemb/pingpong/README.md

 ## Support and contact details

-Feel free to contact me at: jenniferbeem@gmail.coom if any questions come up!
+Feel free to contact me at: jenniferbeem@gmail.com if any questions come up!

 ## Technologies Used